lephare-photoz/lephare/docs/known_issues.rst

 Using cmake directly leaves behind many cache files directories that can cause failures when subsequently running ``pip install``.
-If you encounter errors like the following when attempting to pip install lephare, remove any for cmake files except for the top level CMakeLists.txt file and try again.
+If you encounter errors like the following when attempting to pip install lephare, remove any cmake files except for the top level CMakeLists.txt file and try again.

 .. code-block:: bash